GoogleChrome/web.dev/src/site/content/en/blog/gpu-compute/index.md

 number of columns, and the rest is the actual numbers of the matrix.

 <figure class="w-figure">
-  {% Img src="image/vvhSqZboQoZZN9wBvoXq72wzGAf1/IUv15DMl2yDwTGxeJNux.jpeg", alt="Simple representation of a matrix in JavaScript and it's equivalent in mathematical notation", width="800", height="158" %}
+  {% Img src="image/vvhSqZboQoZZN9wBvoXq72wzGAf1/IUv15DMl2yDwTGxeJNux.jpeg", alt="Simple representation of a matrix in JavaScript and its equivalent in mathematical notation", width="800", height="158" %}
-  <figcaption>Simple representation of a matrix in JavaScript and it's equivalent in mathematical notation</figcaption>
+  <figcaption>Simple representation of a matrix in JavaScript and its equivalent in mathematical notation</figcaption>
 </figure>

 The three GPU buffers are storage buffers as we need to store and retrieve data in